BUZZARDGTA/PS3-Blacklist-Sniffer/README.md

 *Description*:

 This script is useful:
+- If you want to keep the track on someone's new usernames or IPs.
 - If you want to detect one of the blacklisted people that are connecting or connected to your session.
 (Even if they have an other username in the game.
 (At the condition that they still have